 - a.
 It is the responsibility of students to ensure they have all relevant documentation for the unit (available via MOODLE) and that they understand all assessment requirements specified in the unit outline. - b.
 All assessment tasks must be submitted on time unless a student has obtained a formal extension from the unit coordinator prior to the submission date.
 To obtain formal approval, a student must complete an Assessment Extension Form and submit it to the coordinator.
-Requests for extensions must be supported by appropriate documentation, such as medical certificates or other relevant information.
+Requests for extensions must supported by appropriate documentation, such as medical certificates or other relevant information.
 Extension requests must be lodged prior to the due date and a copy of the application attached to the completed assignment.
 Only in cases of exceptional circumstances will students be granted extensions of submission time.
-In all other cases where work is submitted late without an approved extension, the assessment may be subject to a penalty of 5% for each day that the submission is late up to a maximum of 120 hours late.
-Where the submission is more than 120 hours late, the assessment task shall not be graded.
-If an extension is granted, a student will be notified in writing of the specifics of the extension. - c.
-If a student is absent or fails to submit on the due date of an assessment without a valid reason, they will receive no marks for the assessment.
-If a student has a valid reason for being absent from or is unable to submit an assessment, they must provide documentary evidence and apply to the unit coordinator for a deferred assessment or alternative assessment task. - d.
-The application must be made to the unit coordinator within five working days of the assessment date.
+In all other cases where work is submitted late without an approved extension, the assessment may be subject to a penalty of 5% for each day that the submission is late up to a maxim of 10 days.
+Where the submission is more than 10 days late, the assessment task shall not be graded.
+If an extension is granted, a student will be notified in writing of the specifics of the extension.